-Ms. Rao also counsels corporate clients, including large public companies across multiple industries, on compliance with anti-corruption laws, including in connection with the development, implementation, and enhancement of corporate compliance programs.
+Ms. Rao also counsels large companies across multiple industries on compliance with anti-corruption laws, including developing, implementing, and enhancing corporate compliance programs.
 She also frequently advises clients in connection with cross-border M&A and capital markets transactions, including pre-acquisition due diligence.

-Advising a company and its partners in connection with investigations by and testimony before congressional intelligence committees
+A company and its partners in connection with investigations by congressional intelligence committees and the DOJ

 District of Columbia

 JD, University of Southern California Gould School of Law, 2011 Order of the Coif

 Sean Berkowitz and Michael Bosworth and their team at Latham & Watkins earned this week's Litigators of the Week for the defense of Michael Sussmann whom Special Counsel John Durham's office charged with lying to the FBI last year.

 Notice: We appreciate your interest in Latham & Watkins.
 If your inquiry relates to a legal matter and you are not already a current client of the firm, please do not transmit any confidential information to us.
 Before taking on a representation, we must determine whether we are in a position to assist you and agree on the terms and conditions of engagement with you.
 Until we have completed such steps, we will not be deemed to have a lawyer-client relationship with you, and will have no duty to keep confidential the information we receive from you.
 Thank you for your understanding.